ayushbaid/ayushbaid.github.io/README.md

 1. Medical Image Processing: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to denoise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
 2. Computer Vision: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))

+## Data analytics

+Data is the key to unlock new insights, and validate hypothesis we might be holding since a long time.

+Currently, I am working on characterising the competitiveness of different football leagues.
+European football has five big leagues: English, Spanish, German, French, and Italian.
+You can find the work [here](https://ayushbaid.github.io/football_stats).